LDispagne/I3Digit_OS_SpringBoot_BE/README.md

 ### Setting up back-end for use

+1. Download springBoot branch from GitHub (Code -> Download ZIP).
+2. Create a new empty folder where you want to locate this application back-end files.
+3. Copy all files from downloaded ZIP file to your empty project folder.
-1. Look for application.yml file in .../operatingSystem/src/main/resources folder and enter your correct MySQL username and password.
+4. Look for application.yml file in .../src/main/resources folder and enter your correct MySQL username and password.
-2. Check if MySQL service is operational - *If MySQL service is stopped then Spring Boot application won't start and gives an error!*
+5. Check if MySQL service is operational - *If MySQL service is stopped then Spring Boot application won't start and gives an error!*
-3. Run Spring app through main function in OperatingSystemApplication.
+6. Run Spring app through main function in OperatingSystemApplication.

 **Note** - Application will create new table "filamentdb" by default if such table don't exist in MySQL database already.
 If "filamentdb" table is already existing then all data will be taken